In reverse chronological order; new books are added at the top. Click any book for more commentary or to buy on Amazon.

 The story of how and why the world has gotten safer and more peaceful, from tribal societies to today, thanks to the forces of government, commerce, and reason.
 See my summary.

-Mentioned in: The most peaceful time in history
+Relevant posts: The most peaceful time in history

 The story of the Haber-Bosch process for creating synthetic ammonia, which is crucial for producing the fertilizer needed to feed the seven billion or so people on Earth today.
 In Hager’s phrase, it turns air into bread.
 It’s also the story of the lives of the men who created it, and its consequences for world agriculture and for Germany during the World Wars.